webappio/sanic/README.md

 # Sanic Omnitool

-Sanic is an all-in-one tool to develop, build, and deploy your Docker/Kubernetes projects.
+Sanic is an all-in-one tool to develop, build, and deploy your Docker/Kubernetes projects. *It focuses on developer experience*:

-## Why?

-### Why Sanic
+1. It allows you to volume mount your source code into the containers in real time, so that you have to redeploy less often.
+2. It allows you to template your kubernetes configurations based on whatever your team is already comfortable with.
+3. It builds things really quickly, so that in the case you do need to build, it's as fast as possible.

 A lot of users of Docker/Kubernetes have similar requirements: Build a lot of dockerfiles, template some kubernetes configurations, and then deploy them to a kubernetes cluster.

 Each of those steps are currently painful: `docker build` is hard to parallelize well, templates are hard to learn and debug, and local multinode deployment requires lots of internal kubernetes knowledge.

-*Sanic focuses on developer experience*:
-1. It volume mounts your source code into the containers in real time, so that you have to redeploy less often.
-2. It allows you to template your kubernetes configurations based on whatever your team is already comfortable with.
-3. It builds things really quickly, so that in the case you do need to build, it's as fast as possible.

 #### Concurrent builds
 Sanic discovers all Dockerfiles in your repository, and builds them in parallel using [buildkit](https://github.com/moby/buildkit).
 This allows it to build incredibly quickly, and share layers across dockerfiles with ease.